From A Wiki of Ice and Fire

 A Feast for Crows

 After hearing that King Balon has died and that Aeron Greyjoy has called a kingsmoot, Victarion returns from Moat Cailin to the Iron Fleet, which has been in the reeds and willows of the Fever River.
-The bulk of the Iron Fleet sails to Nagga's Cradle in a column reaching back many leagues.
+Nine-tenths of the Iron Fleet sails to Nagga's Cradle in a column reaching back many leagues, losing a ship along the way to rough seas and fickle winds.

-The fleet assists the other ships of the Iron Islands in the Battle of the Shield Islands.
-Seven ships are lost in the ensuing naval war.
+The fleet leads the other ships of the Iron Islands in the Battle of the Shield Islands.
+Six ships are lost in the ensuing naval clash, including Hardhand of the Iron Fleet.
 The new king, Euron Greyjoy, commands Victarion to take the Iron Fleet to Slaver's Bay and return with Daenerys Targaryen and her dragons.

 A Dance with Dragons